haoadoreorange/sieve-generator/README.md

 ```
 {
     "domain.com": {
-        "options": { // global options
+        "options": { // Global options
-            // if every folder should be a sub-folder of a domain named folder
+            // If every folder should be a sub-folder of a domain named folder
             "domain-as-first-folder": false,
         },
         "Newsletter": {